KarelKubat/jdcal/README.md

 But, even disregarding different switch dates for different areas, this didn't always go smoothly.
 Some areas fell under Catholic rule (read: were conquered) and were forced to switch to the Gregorian calendar, only to be re-conquered by Protestants and to switch back to the Julian calendar, and finally to switch to the Gregorian calendar again.

-A nice example is Switzerland's Appenzell Ausserrhoden.
-They adopted the Gregorian calendar in 1584 (due to Catholic rule), dumped that in favor of the Julian calendar in 1597, kept that for more than 200 years, and finally switched to the (obviously better) Gregorian calendar in 1798.
+A nice example is Switzerland's Appenzell Ausserrhoden:

+- They adopted the Gregorian calendar in 1584 (due to Catholic rule),
+- Dumped that in favor of the Julian calendar in 1597,
+- Kept the Julian calendar for more than 200 years,
+- Finally switched to the (obviously better) Gregorian calendar in 1798.

 So before 1585 they were "in sync" with other areas, and until 1798 you don't know -- it depends on their switching dates and on their neighbours.

 ### 2023 AD